India summons Swiss envoy over anti-India posters in Geneva

-The Swiss ambassador conveyed to the Ministry of External Affairs (MEA) that he would convey India's concerns to Berne with all the seriousness it deserves.
+A video of the posters was circulated on Twitter.
+The posters highlighted allegations of child marriages, lynching of minorities and “state-sponsored terrorism” against Christians in India.
+The posters read: “Indian Dalits: Children of Lesser God”, “India: Shun Religious Extremism”, “India: No to Terror Attacks on Minorities” and “India: Stop Burning Churches”.

-"The secretary (West), MEA, today called in the Swiss ambassador and raised the issue of unfounded and malicious anti-India posters in front of the UN building in Geneva," said a source.
+Verma conveyed to Heckner New Delhi’s view that the contents in the “anti-India posters” were “unfounded” and “malicious”, according to the sources.

-"The Swiss ambassador said that he would convey India's concerns to Berne with all the seriousness it deserves," it said.
+Heckner told Verma that he would convey New Delhi’s concerns to Berne with all the seriousness it deserved, sources added.

-The envoy said the posters in Geneva are part of the space provided to all, but in no way endorse the claims, nor reflect the position of the Swiss government.
+He also said that the posters appeared in a space provided to all.
+He, however, added that the content of the posters in no way reflected the position of the Swiss Government.

 Check out DH's latest videos